sicXnull/pwnagotchi-scripts/README.md

 # Running

-- Pull files from pwnagotchi:
+- Pull files from pwnagotchi, convert to hc2000 and create attack script.

 ```
 sudo sh grab_and_convert.sh